 In recent years, technology giants, such as Google and Facebook, have led the way in winning top talent by lavishing employees with amenities such as sleeping pods and free food.
 These amenities, or better known as work perks, are additional factors and bonuses of an organization that contribute to a candidates’ decision to join a company.
-Perks at Work span all types from free coffee to corporate vehicles.
+Work perks span all types from free coffee to corporate vehicles.
 Some perks that are less tangible but still valuable include mentorship opportunities and even the company’s reputation (being able to say you’ve worked at Google in itself can be a huge perk).
 All in all, perks have become an imperative factor for companies that want to attract top talent.

 Work perks should not be mistaken as benefits.
 Benefits are non-wage compensation that are meant to supplement an employee’s salary.
 Examples of benefits include health insurance, stock options, defined contribution plans, and retirement savings plans.
 Benefits have dollar values that increase an employee’s total compensation.
 In some cases, these benefits are paid by the employer, but is still considered taxable benefits to employees.